akauppi/GroundLevel-firebase-es/ci/README.md

   _1: us-central1-docker.pkg.dev/ci-builder/builders/firebase-emulators:11.13.0
 ```

-Replace `ci-builder/builders` with the name of the builder project you created, and the folder you use.
+Replace `ci-builder/builders` with the name of the builder project you created, and the repository you use.

 >The `ci-builder` project belongs to the author and doesn't provide public pull access.
-We need to eventually do something about this (it is not the intention that you need to edit *anything* in the repo, to customize it).
+We need to eventually do something about this (it is not the intention that you need to edit *anything* in the repo, to use it on your projects).

 Next, let's introduce GitHub and Cloud Build to each other.